mch649/GetAndCleanData/CodeBook.md

  i interpreted the assignment to mean include only 'test' and 'train' files with columns containing 'mean()' and 'std()' with 'activity' and 'subject' columns added from other data files.

+ CODEBOOK
  column list included in analysis:
  "subject"
  "activity"
  "tBodyAcc_X_mean"